Logiqx/gps-spikes/gpslogs/gt-31/README.md

 ## Weymouth Speed Week

-### GT-31
+### Locosys GT-31

-The folder "wsw" contains 10 files that were identified using a Python script within the [GPS Wizard](https://logiqx.github.io/gps-wizard/) project.
+The "wsw" folder contains 10 files that were identified using a Python script within the [GPS Wizard](https://logiqx.github.io/gps-wizard/) project.